operator-framework/community-operators/docs/using-scripts.md

 Digest: sha256:457953575cd7bd2af60e55fb95f0413195e526c3bbe74b6de30faaf2f10a0585
-Status: Image is up to date for quay.io/dmesser/operator-testing:latest Pulling docker image                              [  OK  ] Verify operator                                   [  Processing  ]
+Status: Image is up to date for quay.io/dmesser/operator-testing:latest Pulling docker image                              [  OK  ] Lint Operator metadata                            [  Processing  ]
 WARNING: csv metadata.annotations.certified not defined.
 [2.0.9/cockroachdb.v2.0.9.clusterserviceversion.yaml]
 WARNING: csv metadata.annotations.certified not defined.
 [2.1.1/cockroachdb.v2.1.1.clusterserviceversion.yaml]
-Verify operator                                   [  OK  ]
+Lint Operator metadata                            [  OK  ]

 ```

 ### Deploying and Testing your Operator

-Using the [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager)(OLM) your Operator will be packaged into a temporary catalog and installation will be attempted.
+Using the [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager)(OLM) your Operator will be packaged into a temporary catalog, containing all currently published community operators and yours.
 OLM will be installed for you if not present.

+Using the current community catalog as a base, allows you to test with dependencies on Operators currently published in this catalog.
+If you have dependencies outside of this catalog, you need to prepare your own cluster, install OLM and ship a catalog with these dependencies present, otherwise installation will fail.
 You can either provide an Kubernetes cluster as a testbed via `KUBECONFIG` or `~/.kube/confg`.
 If you have multiple cluster context configured in your `KUBECONFIG` you will be able to select one.
 If you have no cluster configured or reachable the Makefile will install a `kind` cluster named `operator-test` for you

 For this type of test, additionally the following options exist: